STGBD-Net: Spatio-temporal Gradient Basis Decomposition Network for Infrared Small Target Detection: Conclusion

-\begin{IEEEbiography} [{ }]{Yuming Zhou} is currently pursuing the B.E.degree in Network Engineering with the School of Information and Communication Engineering, University of Electronic Science and Technology of China (UESTC), Chengdu, China.
+\end{IEEEbiography} \begin{IEEEbiography} [{ }]{Mingyu Zhou} is currently pursuing the B.E. degree in Network Engineering with the School of Information and Communication Engineering, University of Electronic Science and Technology of China (UESTC), Chengdu, China.